chenhaiteng/chenhaiteng.github.io/_posts/2021-07-20-go-through-swift-result -builders.markdown

 	+ the basic form of buildBlock would be buildBlock(\_: Component...) -> Component
 	+ It can also be various overloaded functions, such as builcBlock(\_:C1) -> C, builcBlock(\_:C1, \_:C2) -> C, builcBlock(\_:C1, \_:C2, \_:C3) -> C ...
 	+ Considering what type of Component should be; normally, it would be better to define Component as Array<E> where E might be a input type of buildExpression(\_:).
+	+ Check if it needs buildBlock for empty statement.
 - To support various input types, implement buildExpression(\_: Expression) -> Component
 - To support different output types, implement buildFinalResult(\_: Component) -> FinalResult
     + buildExpression -> buildBlock -> buildFinalResult works correctly.